 People forget that London floods.
 Parliament has been under water, and in 1953, surges killed 307 people in the U.K. At least, London used to flood.
-The Thames Barrier is the city’s primary defense against it and comprises ten 20m (66-ft.) steel-and-concrete gates.
-These can be raised to block the 520m (1706-ft.) span of the river in just 10 minutes.
-Most of the time you can’t see the gates, which rest on the riverbed, but the piers that raise and lower them are always visible, strung across the river like a row of mini Sydney Opera Houses.
-At the visitor center you plumb the Barrier’s construction and, if you’re lucky, see a test raise.
+The Thames Barrier is the city’s primary defense against it, comprised of ten 20m (66-ft.) steel-and-concrete gates that can be raised to block the 520m (1706-ft.) span of the river in just 10 minutes.
+Most of the time you can’t see the gates, which rest on the riverbed, but the piers that raise and lower them are always visible, strung across the river like a row of mini-Sydney Opera Houses.
+At the visitor center on shore, you plumb the Barrier’s construction and, if you’re lucky, see a test raise.

 Thames Barrier Visitor Centre